ronaldbradford/micro-sql/README.md

 - SET MICRO LIMIT=N
 - SELECT

-The command does no parsing of SQL statements, it simple executes the SELECT statement, and reads the resultset.
+The program does no parsing of SQL statements, it simple executes the SELECT statement, and reads the result set.